-Michele: Retailers don’t fully realize that they have to do more curation to determine what should educate the AI systems [in order] to execute retail professionals’ jobs.
-Take personalization, for example.
+Michele Goetz: Retailers don’t fully realize that they have to do more curation to determine what should educate the AI systems in order to execute retail professionals’ jobs.
+Take personalization.
 AI in personalization is much more intent-driven, meaning that marketers need a more robust understanding of customer needs, wants, influences, and relationships.
 You cannot just log customer behavior that is pulled from search, traffic on-site, or captured from what comes in from the store.
 Why?
 AI doesn’t care about one-time customer behavior: AI cares about everything.
 We are looking at what customers prefer and why, and the data must represent that.

 Claudia: What should retailers do to bypass data “doldrums” that can drown their AI efforts?

 Michele: Retailers should think more intentionally about structured data.
 They should compare how they currently gather data with simulations in the store environment to see if those two things diverge.
 Digital twins can help simulate your business as it happens in virtual time.
 You can apply different types of behaviors in simulation to drive better outcomes.
 Data strategy needs to support creating the experience first, and then the data can be used for insight to influence the experience.

 Claudia: As the race for AI talent picks up, do you have any recommendations for retailers using AI in their recruiting processes?